mikeobank/vanice/vanice.md

 # Vanice

-A character set and encoding for displaying public keys using an unambiguous alphabet and an additional emoji set.
-This allows for concise display of vanity names within public keys and brute force searching for any desired name.
+A character set and encoding for displaying public keys using an ambiguous alphabet plus an additional emoji set.
+This allows for concise display of vanity names within public keys with an additional fingerprint.
+Resulting in the possibility to brute force searching for any desired name.

 ## Character set
 | index | prime | secondary | emoji |